A pinned hero that separates its background image, copy, and foreground card into distinct scroll depths from one scrubbed ScrollTrigger.

 Accessibility

-- Reduced motion: respects
+- Reduced motion: the JavaScript

 Performance Notes